rooseveltframework/roosevelt/README.md

     - `showWarnings`: *[Boolean]* Set to true to display compiler module warnings.

-    - `params`: *[Object]* Params to send to the Roosevelt JS minifier middleware if it accepts any.
+    - `params`: *[Object]* Parameters to send to the Roosevelt JS minifier middleware if it accepts any.

     - Note: The default minifier for a Roosevelt app created with [generator-roosevelt](https://github.com/rooseveltframework/generator-roosevelt) is [roosevelt-uglify](https://github.com/rooseveltframework/roosevelt-uglify), which is marked as a dependency in `package.json` on freshly generated Roosevelt apps.
-See [roosevelt-uglify usage](https://github.com/rooseveltframework/roosevelt-uglify#usage) for details on what params are available.
+See [roosevelt-uglify usage](https://github.com/rooseveltframework/roosevelt-uglify#usage) for details on what parameters are available.

       - The Roosevelt team also maintains [roosevelt-closure](https://github.com/rooseveltframework/roosevelt-closure), an alternative to roosevelt-uglify.